 4. Social media marketing campaign

-Beyond picking what platforms you are going to use for the marketing campaign, you also have to decide whether or not you'll publish it organically (for free), or use paid ads—or both.
+Beyond picking what platforms you are going to use for the marketing campaign, you’ll have to decide whether to publish content organically (for free), or use paid ads—or both.

-Social media marketing campaigns can be used for a whole range of different goals.
-They can help you build brand awareness, retarget visitors who have bounced from your website, or even push customers to complete an abandoned cart transaction.
+Social media marketing campaigns can support a wide range of different goals.
+They can help you build brand awareness, retarget visitors who have bounced from your website, or even nudge customers to complete an abandoned cart transaction.

 Example: Planet Fitness